raspy135/Qun-synthesizer/README.md

   * VCF’s key sync will not work well.
   * I suggest to start with simple patch.
      1. Initialize a patch.
 Long pressing (4 sec) Rec button.
-     2. Set Mix to 64 (in Mix submenu).
+     2. Set Mix to 64 (in Mix sub-menu).
 You can hear both OSC's sound.
      3. Set OSC2 Env Sel to EG2 (in OSC Switches).
 OSC2 will use EG2.
      4. Set Mono/Duo/Poly mode to "Duo".
 EG2 will be triggered separately with Duo mode.
      5. Now you should be able to play up to 2 voices.